Maze7/Tetris/README.md

 Follows // TODO

 # Site note
 Due to an unclear copyright situation, most files in "static" directory wasn't published.
 Maybe one day they will be uploaded.
+See [this issue](https://github.com/Maze7/Tetris/issues/56) for further informations.